 Finished walk-out basement offers additional living and entertaining space with wet bar, pool table, and massive storage.
 Completely remodeled two-car garage, newly paved driveway with parking for three additional cars, and extensive front and rear soft- and hardscaping create beautiful, low-maintenance outdoor spaces.
 Truly move-in ready with no deferred maintenance.”

 Originally, we found this ideally located spot in a wonderful downtown neighborhood together with my sister-in-law, whose husband had just gone into care.
-And, since names are important, we dubbed the place our Cape Casita de Tres Chicas – it’s a cape style home, and large tho it is, cozy enough for us 3 Mujeres.
+And, since names are important, we dubbed the house our Cape Casita de Tres Chicas – it’s a cape style home, and large tho it is, cozy enough for us 3 Mujeres.

-At 6000 square feet, it afforded 3 working adults plenty of corners to which to retreat, as well as common spaces aplenty.
-With 2 primary bedroom suites, a full guest suite, a mudroom / causeway bridging the entry to the home from the garage, and a 1400 square foot finished ground floor walk-out basement with completed storage space, a half bath, gym, wet bar and gaming room, spacious is the key word.
+At 6000 square feet, she afforded 3 working adults plenty of corners to which to retreat, as well as common spaces aplenty.
+With 2 primary bedroom suites, a full guest suite, a mudroom bridging the entry to the home from the garage, and a 1400 square foot finished ground floor walk-out basement with completed storage space, a half bath, gym, wet bar and gaming room, spacious is the key word.

 We gutted most of the main and 2nd floors, opening up the kitchen to create a continuously flowing space amidst the living and dining rooms.
-We opened up the terrifyingly cramped, curving stairwell from main to 2nd floors, making it safer, bringing it to code, and beautifying it.
+We opened up the terrifyingly cramped, curving stairwell from main to 2nd floor, making it safer, bringing it to code, and beautifying it.
 Our builder even added a cleverly hidden entry to an attic storage space mid-railing, which would otherwise have been nightmarish to move further back, given the elongated stairwell.

 Let’s start with curb appeal!
 Originally the house had traditional cape-style shutters and warped, greying shingles.
 We removed the shutters, power-washed & stained the shingles, and painted the exterior doors.
 To mitigate flooding, we added a granite apron across both entries to the driveway, effectively driving water streaming downhill into drains.